SDM-TIB/CLARIFY_KG_Exploration_API/README.md

 ```

 ## Output
-Predicted Drug-Drug-Interactions with only ncological and NonOncological drugs for the input drugs
+Predicted Drug-Drug-Interactions with only Oncological and NonOncological drugs for the input drugs

 ```
         "C0028978": {